 But in our world today, we don’t need to go outside to carry out the deer jerky dehydration process.
 You can just as easily dry food in the comfort of your home too, thanks to technology.

 The dehydration process is carried out mainly because you want to protect the food from getting spoiled.
-Drying helps in
+Drying helps in preserving the meat for a very long time.
+It kills pathogens and microorganisms in the food that typically destroy the meat soon enough.

 The devices used for deer jerky dehydration can either be traditional ovens or commercial dehydrators.
 Many households already have ovens, so you don’t need to go out of your way to dehydrate deer jerky.
 The required device is right there!